naishmish/ai-agent-project/README.md

    - Input custom search prompts for each entity (e.g., "Get the email address of {company}").

 3. **Web Search for Information Retrieval:**
-   - Perform web searches for each entity using the custom query and gather relevant results.
+   - Perform web searches using SERP API key for each entity using the custom query and gather relevant results.

 4. **Use of Groq LLM and HuggingFace for Parsing and Extraction:**
    - Use Groq and HuggingFace API to extract specific information from the search results.